Scatterometry Measurements with Scattered Light Imaging Enable New Insights into the Nerve Fiber Architecture of the Brain: Materials and Methods

 Figure \ref{fig:optimization} shows the optimization of the filter parameters.
 For azimuthal steps of $\Delta\phi = 1^{\circ}$ and $5^{\circ}$, the Fourier low pass filter was applied to all line profiles and optimized by shifting both the cutoff frequency and the window width of the filter for each iteration.
 For the cutoff frequency, steps of $2\,\%$ were selected.
 The window width was incremented in steps of $0.025$ for a range between $0.00$ and $0.25$.
 The exact implementation of the Fourier low pass filter is described in the software repository of SLIX, which is publicly available (\url{https://github.com/3d-pli/SLIX}).

-For each region, the optimization algorithm yields a matrix with the fraction of line profiles for which the number of significant peaks was correctly determined by SLIX (\textit{detection rate}).
-Each fiber arrangement has its own optimum set of parameters: For example, two or three crossing fibers (expected to generate line profiles with four or six peaks) need a higher cutoff frequency, i.\,e.\ higher passing frequencies, than parallel in/out-of-plane fibers (expected to generate one or two peaks).
+For each region, the optimization algorithm yields a matrix with computed detection rates.
+Each fiber arrangement has its own optimum set of parameters: For example, two or three crossing fibers (expected to generate line profiles with four or six peaks\footnote{Note that the optimization procedure only considers the total number of determined peaks.
+If one peak is not detected (e.\,g.\ five instead of six peaks), the other (e.\,g.\ two crossing) orientations could still be correctly determined although the line profile does not count in the detection rate.}) need a higher cutoff frequency, i.\,e.\ higher passing frequencies, than parallel in/out-of-plane fibers (expected to generate one or two peaks).
 Also, crossing regions, which were less correctly determined in previous angular SLI measurements \cite{menzel2021}, may yield lower values in the corresponding matrix than their in/out-of-plane counterparts.
 To ensure that each type of fiber region is equally considered in the selection of optimum filter parameters, all matrices were normalized and summed up to identify the best choice of parameters.